 Inflation Rate in Denmark averaged 2.78 percent from 1981 until 2021, reaching an all time high of 13 percent in June of 1981 and a record low of -0.10 percent in January of 2015.
 This page provides - Denmark Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Denmark Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Inflation Rate in Denmark is expected to be 1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Denmark to stand at 2.10 in 12 months time.
-In the long-term, the Denmark Inflation Rate is projected to trend around 2.10 percent in 2020, according to our econometric models.
+Inflation Rate in Denmark is expected to be 1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Denmark to stand at 1.30 in 12 months time.
+In the long-term, the Denmark Inflation Rate is projected to trend around 1.50 percent in 2022 and 2.00 percent in 2023, according to our econometric models.